 Not just AdWords, social media platforms like Facebook, Instagram, Twitter, and LinkedIn also offers options to run paid ads.
 These platforms are rich in information on your leads such as their demography, their educational qualifications, and their interests.
 They come with targeting options that you can use to create and reach the right audience for your business.
 Don’t forget YouTube, which has worked well for many businesses in terms of generating leads as well.

 When your article ranks for the right keyword, it will bring in a steady flow of leads who visit your page.
 Just ensure that these articles have a good CTA at the end so that you can ensure they take some appropriate action.
-This could be things such as leaving an inquiry, or signing up for a free trial or requesting a demo.
+This could be things such as leaving an inquiry, or signing up for a free trial, or requesting a demo.
 This way you’ll be able to encourage them to take the next step.

-Webinars or Podcasts:
+Webinars or podcasts

-Since most of these webinars and podcasts require you to register for them, you can ensure that the lead has to enter their contact details to join.
+As most of these webinars and podcasts require you to register for them, you can ensure that the lead has to enter their contact details to join.
 Additionally, you can convert the live podcasts or webinars into videos and then get people to register to access them.

 Networking events:

 Since the people who usually come to these events or meets are actually looking for the kind of product/service that you provide, this ensures that the leads you collect are relevant.
+It gives a good boost to your lead generation efforts.

-Okay, so you know what a sales lead is, why you need it and how to collect it.
+Okay, so you know what a sales lead is, why you need it, and how to collect it.
 What’s left?
 It’s not enough to keep collecting them, you need to ensure that they eventually become your paying customer.
 Because that’s the whole point, right?
 Sales.

 To do this right, you have to get yourself a tool that helps you track, manage, nurture and finally convert your leads.
 Ideally, you should invest in a good sales execution platform before you start capturing leads.
 Here are just some of the features that you should look for in your platform before making the purchase.

-Now, these features will help you track your lead as they travel down the sales pipeline from capture to conversion.
+Now, these features will help you track your leads as they travel down the sales pipeline from capture to conversion.
 You can automatically distribute the leads to your sales team based on factors, such as geography, interest, product or just round-robin.
 You can also segment them into lists and send nurturing campaigns to ensure that you are on the top of their mind.

 In addition, you can also keep a check on your team as they go about trying to convert your leads.
 Detailed reports help you measure your work and figure out what is working for you vs what is not.